 MOUNTAIN MEADOWS MASSACRE

-Brigham Young is well documented to have taught violent doctrines, coupled with the notion that Mormonism would overthrow the U.S. Government, in partnership with the Indians.
-Immediately upon being appointed Prophet, Priest and King within the Council of 50, he said, “I tell you in the name of the Lord when we go from here, we will exalt the standard of liberty and make our own laws.
+Brigham Young is well documented to have taught violent doctrines, coupled with the notion that Mormonism would eventually overtake the U.S. Government in partnership with the Indians.
+Immediately upon being appointed “Prophet, Priest and King” within the Council of 50, he said, “I tell you in the name of the Lord when we go from here, we will exalt the standard of liberty and make our own laws.
 When we go from here we don’t calculate to go under any government but the government of God.
 There are millions of the Lamanites who when they understand the law of God and the designs of the gospel are perfectly capable of using up these united States.
 They will walk through them and lay them waste from East to West.
 We mean to go to our brethren in the West & baptise them, and when we get them to give hear to our council the story is told.”
-(Council of 50 Minutes, 1 March 1845)

-There remained only one U.S. official in all of Utah in 1857, as the Mormons had driven them out under threat of death.
-The U.S. Congress declared Utah to be in state of insurrection, sending the U.S. Army to remove Brigham as Governor and re-appoint the scattered judges.
-Brigham Young declared in Sept 1857 the State of Deseret (Utah) to be a free and independent people, no longer bound by the laws of the U.S., while ordering California and Nevada Saints to sell their property and return to Zion to fight the Government.
+Brigham Young’s relations with the U.S. federal government remained similarly adversarial.
+As early as March 1849, Young had been escalating his fiery rhetoric, declaring Deseret a “free and independent government.”
+The government remained at odds with Utah Territory, and Young in particular.
+In Sept 1857, Brigham Young declared the State of Deseret (Utah) to be a free and independent people, no longer bound by the laws of the United States, while ordering Saints in California and Nevada to sell their property and return to Zion to fight the Government.
 Young publicly announced that he alone would decide which laws would be obeyed in Utah.

 A complicated series of exchanges and communications wound its way on horseback between local Stake leaders and Church headquarters in Salt Lake City.
-Regardless of whatever disputed narrative one chooses to accept, the irrefutable result was that militia commander William H. Dame ordered his forces to kill all the emigrants.
-John Lee later claimed that the High Council had met and voted Friday morning to kill all the emigrants.
+John D. Lee would later claim that the High Council had met and voted Friday morning to kill all the emigrants, though this seems uncorroborated.
+Regardless of whichever disputed narrative one chooses to accept, the irrefutable result was that militia commander William H. Dame ordered his forces to kill all the emigrants.

 Initially, the LDS Church denied any involvement and attempted to remain silent on the massacre issue.
 An early investigation was conducted by Brigham Young, who interviewed John D. Lee on September 29th, 1857.
 Young sent a report to the Commissioner of Indian Affairs declaring the massacre to be the work of Native Americans.
 The Utah War delayed further investigation within the isolated territory by the U.S. government until 1859, when Jacob Forney and Major James Henry Carleton conducted investigations.
-Carleton’s investigation found women’s hair tangled in sage brush and the bones of children still in their mothers’ arms.
+Carleton’s investigation found women’s hair tangled in sagebrush and the bones of children still in their mothers’ arms.
 Carleton later said it was “a sight which can never be forgotten.”
 Carleton’s troops collected the scattered bones and remains, buried them nearby and erected a cairn and cross with the inscription, “Vengeance is mine, I will repay saith the Lord.”

 Brigham Young visited the massacre site in May 1861 with a group of some 60 Saints.
 Viewing the inscription on the cross, Wilford Woodruff recorded President Young as saying, “it should be vengeance is mine and I have taken a little.”
 The cross was ordered torn down, the cairn dismantled, leaving little to mark the location.